 - Stage 1(usually Year 11)

-- Literacy – at least 20 credits from a range of English subject
+- Literacy – at least 20 credits from a range of English subjects

-- Numeracy – at least 10 credits from a range of Mathematics subject
+- Numeracy – at least 10 credits from a range of Mathematics subjects

 - Personal Learning Plan (10 credits)

 - minimum of three Stage 2 subjects (60 credits at Stage 2).
 Please note: Competencies from VET Certificate III or higher can be counted as Stage 2 subjects (70 nominal hours of VET training = 10 stage 2 credits)

 - Research Project – (10 credits at Stage 2) Allows students to explore an individual interest area – a scientific study, art project, community-based project, historical investigation, or any number of other options.